zarahbaloch/RiskRateML/README.md

-# Health Insurance Pricing
+# Health Insurance Pricing- Project Summary

-This project builds a workflow to predict health insurance charges using the insurance.csv dataset (Medical Cost Personal Dataset on Kaggle, https://www.kaggle.com/datasets/mirichoi0218/insurance).
-The repository includes a pipeline, modular code in src/, unit tests, and a final modeling notebook.
+This project predicts health insurance charges using the Medical Cost Personal Dataset (Kaggle: https://www.kaggle.com/datasets/mirichoi0218/insurance).
+The repo is structured as a full pipeline with modular code, unit tests, and a final modeling notebook.

 **Notebook Overview**
 - Load Data